CSTA Dallas Fort Worth

 Latest Announcements

-Our next chapter meeting is scheduled for: Welcome to Spring 2026 Battle of the Brains Coding Contest!
+Our next chapter meeting is scheduled for: Welcome to Fall 2026 Battle of the Brains Coding Contest!

 Time: 1:00pm - 2:30 pm